Language Variants allows you to vary content by culture, so you can allow a content node to exist in several languages.

 Culture and hostnames must be added to your language sites before the content can be tested for variants:

-- Right-click the Home node and select Culture and Hostnames.
+Right-click the Home node and select Allow access to assign culture and hostnames....